kaaproject/kaa/doc/Tutorials/getting-started/email-alerting/index.md

 It won't take much time.

 > Note that we use the message template from the [Open Distro Alerting][open distro alerting tutorial] the message text will contain just the message that was entered during the webhook creation.
-But for the email alerting, there is a possibility to add dynamic information about endpoints that triggered an alert.
+But for the email alerting, there is a possibility to add dynamic information about endpoints that triggered an alert (read above about webhook body).
 {:.note}

 To use this feature, return to the monitor configuration and select **Define using extraction query** for the **How do you want to define the monitor?** field.